 It's a good idea to get a credit report six months prior to making a loan application to clear up any discrepancies.
 This includes applications for private student loans and other installment loans, too.

 If your credit was used in the decision, by law, you're entitled to a free copy of your credit report.
-The creditor or lender should send this letter to you within 10 business days.
-It will tell you why you were denied and will include information explaining how you can obtain a free copy of the credit report used in making the decision.
+The creditor or lender should send this letter to you within 60 business days of you asking why your credit was denied.
+The letter will tell you why you were denied and will include information explaining how you can obtain a free copy of the credit report used in making the decision.

 You Suspect Your Identity Has Been Stolen